TAH-QUANT: Effective Activation Quantization in Pipeline Parallelism over Slow Network

 The fine-grained grouping addresses local range variation; however, even within a single token the activation values may have non-uniform importance: some contiguous channel windows are smooth while others contain sharp peaks.
-We therefore introduce an entropy-based, token-level quantized precision allocation strategy that dynamically adjusts the quantization bit width at the granularity of small channel-window allocation tiles within each token rather than entire tokens.
+We therefore introduce an entropy-based, tile-wise adaptive precision allocation strategy that dynamically adjusts the quantization bit width at the granularity of small channel-window allocation tiles within each token rather than entire tokens.

 \textbf{Tile decomposition.} Let $A\in\mathbb{Z}_{>0}$ denote the allocation-tile size, with $A\le C$ and $A$ chosen to align with the quantization tile boundaries of Section~\ref{sec:tile}.
 Each token is split into $M=C/A$ non-overlapping channel-window allocation tiles.
 We reshape the activation tensor

 so that each row $\tilde{\mathbf{a}}_{i,j'} \in \mathbb{R}^{A}$ represents one allocation tile, indexed by $j' = 1,\dots, SM$, that combines a token index and a channel-window index.
 Setting $A=C$ (so $M=1$) recovers the previously studied token-level allocation as a strict special case; choosing $A<C$ yields finer precision control.
 In our default configuration, $A=G$, so each allocation tile is also a quantization group.